Language Variants allows you to vary content by culture, so you can allow a content node to exist in several languages.

 - Go to the document type in the Settings section.

-- In the top-right corner, go to Permissions and toggle Allow varying by culture.
+- In the top-right corner, go to Permissions and toggle Allow vary by culture.

 To allow a property on the doctype to be varied it will have to be enabled for the property: